 And isn’t that the goal?
 Better sleep is why I was obsessed with wake time when my daughter was born.

-In general, here are the recommended wake times for babies by age:
+In general, here are the recommended wake times by age:

 - Newborn to 6 weeks: 30 to 45 minutes